 A thin, nylon windbreaker is an essential item to many cyclists as it cuts down on the cold air that penetrates through your clothes.
 A good windbreaker means your are warm and comfortable for your entire ride.
 But you don’t want to have too many layers, though.
 Wearing too much can make you sweat profusely and overheat.

-In terms of what pants to wear, many cyclists get along just fine with thermal tights underneath jeans or khaki pants.
+In terms of what pants to wear, many cyclists get along just fine with thermal tights underneath regular pants.
 If it is particularly cold, you may choose to wear thicker snow pants as an added layer.

 Test out a potential commuting wardrobe on a cold weekend and add or reduce layers based on the temperature.
 Wear whatever you feel is most appropriate for your comfort level, as long as you are able to maintain mobility and dexterity.